 As stated previously, the base case modeling effort attempted to be realistic, but slightly conservative in terms of capital, operation and maintenance costs.
-This included assumed qualification for most existing state and federal programs, but excluding those that required completion and startup by December 31, 2013.
+This included assumed qualification for existing state and federal programs, some that currently require project completion and startup by December 31, 2013.
 Perhaps the most problematic assumption in terms of limiting project feasibility is that of long term financing for 20 years at 4 percent and a 30 percent equity requirement.